pvictordev/pvictordev/README.md

 ## Hi, I'm Victor 👋

 A guy who loves building stuff that makes a difference.
-Contact me if you have any interesting inquiries.<br>
+[Contact](mailto:vpurice@proton.me) me if you have any interesting inquiries.
-You can reach me directly via [email](mailto:vpurice@proton.me).